z-lab-osu/HBM-stimulus-level-fMRI/README.md

 ### C) Update the paths in `design_matrix_run1.R` for your data:

-• cond_path = design matrix including condition for each trial by subject (Step 1A)
+• cond_path = matrix including condition for each trial by subject (Step 1A)

-• dur_path = design matrix including duration of each trial by subject (Step 1A)
+• dur_path = matrix including duration of each trial by subject (Step 1A)

-• onset_path = design matrix including onset time for each trial by subject (Step 1A)
+• onset_path = matrix including onset time for each trial by subject (Step 1A)

-• N_path = design matrix including timeseries data for each TR by subject (Step 1B)
+• N_path = matrix including timeseries data for each TR by subject (Step 1B)

 • save path

-**NOTE*: The script is currently set up as if all design matrixes created in Step 1 were generated in matlab and saved as .mat files.
-If you saved the design matrixes as a different file type, you will need to update the readMat commands in lines  7, 13, 19, and 27 to commands appropriate for your file type.
+**NOTE*: The script is currently set up as if all matrices created in Step 1 were generated in matlab and saved as .mat files.
+If you saved the matrices as a different file type, you will need to update the readMat commands in lines 7, 13, 19, and 27 to commands appropriate for your file type.

 ### D) Run:

         [path]/design_matrix_run1.R

-**NOTE*: This takes about 50 minutes
+**NOTE*: This takes about 50 minutes (computing environment: Ohio Supercomputer).

 ## Step 3: Run hierarchical bayesian model (HBM)